slakeyj/slakeyj.github.io/archlogic.md

   3. Processing
   4. Output

-- Computers wor on ones and zeroes
+- Computers work on ones and zeroes

-- Inside a computer are electric wires and circuits that carry all the information in a computer.
+- Inside a computer are electric wires and circuits that carry all the information in it.

 - With one wire we can represent on/off, true/false, 1/0, etc.  This is known as a bit.
 The more bits we have, the more complex information we can have.